Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 then apply the received values appropriately (and consistently) in `ActionAct()`.

-For example, if you designed an Agent to move in two dimensions, you could use either continuous or the discrete vector actions.
+For example, if you designed an agent to move in two dimensions, you could use either continuous or the discrete vector actions.
 In the continuous case, you would set the vector action size to two (one for each dimension), and the agent's Brain would create an action with two floating point values.
 In the